PR & Partnerships, SEO

 3 SEO Quick Wins That You Can Action Today

-Today my friends, we’ll discuss 3 SEO tactics you can leverage without exhausting your team’s resources.
+Today, we’ll discuss 3 SEO tactics you can leverage without exhausting your team’s resources.
 In particular, we’re going to focus on link acquisition tactics.

 Let’s skip the fluff and dive straight in, shall we?